Choosing the right time to prune your lavender is not something to be taken lightly. And it’s about more than keeping your garden looking tidy.

-But it’s easy to prune lavender the wrong way.
-And then you’ll have ruined one of your favorite herbs.
+And it’s easy to prune lavender the wrong way.
+Do so and you’ll have ruined one of your favorite herbs.

 So follow this simple pruning guide and you can guarantee you’ll have the best results with wonderful and healthy lavender.